Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Analysis/ViewshedGeoElement/readme.md

 This sample downloads the following items from ArcGIS Online automatically:

-* [bradley_low_3ds.zip](https://www.arcgis.com/home/item.html?id=07d62a792ab6496d9b772a24efea45d0) - Model Scene Symbol for use in ArcGIS Maps SDK Samples
+* [bradley_low_3ds.zip](https://www.arcgis.com/home/item.html?id=07d62a792ab6496d9b772a24efea45d0) - Model Scene Symbol for use in ArcGIS Maps SDK for Native Apps samples

 ## About the data